coreinfrastructure/best-practices-badge/CONTRIBUTING.md

   to look for Ruby on Rails security vulnerabilities

 We externally use OWASP ZAP to try to detect other security problems; you are encouraged to use web application scanners to find and fix problems too.

+## Creating pull requests

+To submit a specific already-created change, submit a pull request.
+See: <https://help.github.com/articles/using-pull-requests/>